regine/meltmodel/README.md

           $ jekyll serve

-    at our command prompt; Jekyll will generate the webpage, and serve it locally.
-In your web-browser, browse to [http://localhost:4000](http://localhost:4000)
+    at our command prompt; Jekyll will generate the webpage, and start a webserver, which will serve the webpage locally.
+In your web-browser,
+    browse to [http://localhost:4000](http://localhost:4000)
-    to see what the site will look like when posted ot Github.
+    to see what the site will look like when posted to Github.
-    When you are done, open the terminal window in which you ran jekyll, and stop the server by typing ```Ctl-C```.
+    When you are done, open the terminal window in which you ran jekyll, and stop the server by typing ```Ctl-c```.

-  * We can combine these two, and Jekyll will both serve the webpage locally, and watch for changes, and regenerate the site as we make changes.
+  * __Recommended__: We can combine these two, and Jekyll will both serve the webpage locally, and watch for changes, and regenerate the site as we make changes.
 Type